“Be all that you can be.” — Ad Slogan, United States Army

 “To understand how to make good decisions, one must understand the limitations of rationality.” — M. Johannsen

 Over the years, studies such as those by Chase and Simon (1973) and Degroot (1965) discovered important differences between chess masters and those who are novices.
 In fact, DeGroot wrote a classic book called Thought and Choice in Chess.
-This serves as the basis for some of our fundamental assumptions between how novices differ from the experts.
+This serves as the basis for some of our fundamental assumptions about how novices differ from experts.